-At 2:30 all campers and staff meet at the orchard, indoors and front lawn. to finish up the day.
+At 2:30 all campers and staff meet at the Outdoor Classroom to finish up the day.
 Any performances are given, House Cup Points are announced and tabulated, and a Harry Potter trivia quiz is held.
 Houses receive points for the number of correct questions they answer.

 At 2:55 one Camp Director returns to the Cafeteria to prepare for parent sign out and remove lunch boxes from the refrigerator.
 All campers and remaining staff return to the Cafeteria for dismissal.